Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 What Do Users Have To Say About MacroFactor?

-Some common themes among the reviews were that users felt as if they had finally found a nutrition app that fit their lifestyle.
+Some common themes among the reviews were that users felt they had finally found a nutrition app that fit their lifestyle.

 Users commented on how easy MacroFactor is to use, how much they value the continued updates and improvements, and how it has improved their relationship with food.

 The only negative reviews I found were from those experiencing some type of glitch in the app’s functionality.
-However, the MacroFactor team was always quick to respond and offered solutions to those experiencing the issues.
+However, the MacroFactor team always responded quickly and offered solutions to those experiencing the issues.

-Overall, it appears that users are very impressed with the app’s design, functionality, and emphasis on consistency over perfection.
+Overall, users are very impressed with the app’s design, functionality, and emphasis on consistency over perfection.

 How Much Does MacroFactor Cost?